anestisdalgkitsis/optimization_engine_d6g/README.md

 3. In a new terminal window, send the service request to NOE:
 `cd inbox`
 `curl -X POST -F "request=@sid85034.json" http://127.0.0.1:5863/service_request`

+## Graphical UI

+Visit the following address in your browser of choice:
+`127.0.0.1:5863`

 ## Deploy Container
 Simply run the following commands on root.